astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 For context, this functionality is possible because Airflow 2.0 requires [DAG Serialization](https://airflow.apache.org/docs/apache-airflow/stable/dag-serialization.html), which is an open source feature that makes the Webserver stateless.

+#### Bug Fixes

+- Fixed an issue where new Deployments did not pull latest patch version of the corresponding Astronomer Certified image.

 ### v0.23.12

 Release Date: March 30, 2021